vkbo/novelWriter/docs/source/usage_breakdown.rst

 Generally, the novel view should update when you make changes to the novel structure, including edits of the current document in the editor.
 The information is only updated when the automatic save of the document is triggered, or you manually press :kbd:`Ctrl+S` to save changes.
-You can adjust the auto-save interval in :guilabel:`Preferences`.
+(You can adjust the auto-save interval in :guilabel:`Preferences`.)
 You can also regenerate the whole novel view by pressing the refresh button at the top of the side panel.

-It is possible to show an optional third column in the novel view, The settings are available from the menu button ath the top.
+It is possible to show an optional third column in the novel view, The settings are available from the menu button in the toolbar.

-If you click the arrow icon to the right of each item, a tooltip will pop up showing you all the meta data collected for that heading entry.
+If you click the arrow icon to the right of each item, a tooltip will pop out showing you all the meta data collected for that heading.

 Novel Outline View